 In what way does this article help to understand and encourage reflection about mentoring, STS and educational policy for Ghana?
-First, the study offers ample evidence for developing conditions that may help to attract good senior high school leavers into the profession.
-It is crucial to hire the best candidates, teacher educators frequently lack the time and ability t o build on inadequate prior knowledgThis necessitates making the teaching profession appeal ing, particularly in terms of mentoring, ongoing professional development, and working condi tions, among other things.
-Secondly, teacher education institutions in collaboration with the MoE need to review their programmes periodically to check for coherence.
-They need to craft good assessment procedures that follow and monitor a student's development throughout the programme, check for problems encountered in learning (subject and pedagogical contents, during mentoring and STS,), and provide compensatory learning opportunities when needed.
+First, the study offers ample evidence for developing conditions that may help to attract good senior high school (SHS) leavers into the profession.
+It is crucial to hire the best candidates because teacher educators frequently lack the time and efforts to build on inadequate prior content knowledge.
+This necessitates making the teaching profession appealing, particularly in terms of mentoring, ongoing professional development, and working conditions, among other things.
+Secondly, teacher education institutions in collaboration with the MoE, and the Ghana Tertiary Education Commision (GTEC) need to review their programmes periodically to check for coherence.
+They need to craft good assessment procedures that follow and monitor students development throughout the programme, check for problems encountered in learning (subject and pedagogical contents, during mentoring and STS), and provide compensatory learning opportunities when needed.
 For the first time in the history of Ghana's teacher education, the STS has created opportunity for mentors to spend more time with their mentees and share their professional as well as pedagogical experiences.
 Under this arrangement, mentees have extensive period of time (three and half years) to reflect on the teaching and learning process.
 This approach can foster critical thinking and provide students with an engaging learning environment.
 Mentoring in STS therefore, help students develop learning, reflective thinking and self-study skills in the teaching and learning of many subjects as well as the learning of pedagogies in teaching.

 Hence, through structured mentoring, feedback and reflection mechanisms in universities and other institutions that train teachers, the novice teacher is expected to be well prepared for the teaching task.